rosanajurdi/SegVal_Repo/README.md

 # Training

 For the training we have used the original implementation of nnUnet.
-The code is forked from the initial directory and can be found following this [link](https://github.com/rosanajurdi/nnUNet_SegVal)
+The code is forked from the initial directory and can be found following this [link](https://github.com/rosanajurdi/nnUNet_SegVal).
+We will skip the documentation for this step as it is a specification of the model you are using.
+You can refer for the link above for the documentation on nnUnet training, or for our previous [repo]() for a framework we did via regular Unet.
+The functions and modalities in this repo are independent of the training.

 # Creating Sub-sampled Data